Tiefling: Alignment

 Unlike half-fiends, tieflings are not necessarily of evil alignments.
 Tieflings of all alignments exist, including good, although many take more shady jobs, such as that of thieves, assassins or spies.
 Tieflings are often portrayed as antiheroes.

 In a standard 3.0 and 3.5 game, tieflings tend to have an unsettling air about them, and most people are uncomfortable around them, whether they are aware of the tiefling's unsavory ancestry or not.

 In 4th edition, tieflings have the same alignment choices as any other starting character.

 In 5th edition, tieflings do not have an innate tendency towards evil, though many usually end up going down that path due to the prejudice against them.
 Also due to the prejudice against them, tieflings have a fierce independent streak and are inclined towards being chaotic.

 In various campaign settings

 Tieflings appear in a number of campaign settings, including the following notable examples:

 In the Forgotten Realms

 In the Forgotten Realms campaign setting, both tieflings and aasimar are more common than in other settings.
 Tieflings even have elven and orc counterparts (Fey'ri and Tanarruk, respectively).
 In the 3rd Edition of Dungeons and Dragons, less common varieties of the tiefling were introduced, including a dwarven counterpart, the Maeluth and a halfling counterpart, the Wispling.

 In Planescape

 In the Planescape campaign setting, tieflings are a common race available to player characters, though they are mistrusted and reviled by many inhabitants of the planes.

+In Exandria

+In the campaign setting of Critical Role the first tieflings, also known as Devilkin, were created in the city of Vasselheim after a cabal of warlocks performed a ritual to contact fiendish forces, causing the birth of the first generation of tieflings.
+Asmodeus is often seen as the god tied to this particular race, although some myths mistakenly attribute their creation solely to him, and later than they have actually existed in this world.
+Despite the initial prejudice against them, after many centuries tieflings have become accepted in Exandria, even if they are not very common.
+Still, they prefer to avoid rural environments prone to superstition.